Effective as of January 1, 2023

-What technologies are used?
+What are Cookies?

 Below we describe the purposes for which we use these technologies.

 - Performance, analytics and research – Cookies and similar technologies help us learn more about how well our website perform in different locations.
 We or our service providers use these technologies to understand, improve, and research products, features and services, including as you navigate through our site or when you access our site from other sites, applications or devices.
 We, or our service providers, use these technologies to determine and measure the performance of posts on and off our website and to learn whether you have interacted with our website, content or emails and provide analytics based on those interactions.

 Cookies can also be blocked by changing your internet browser settings to refuse all or some cookies.
 If you choose to block all cookies (including Strictly Necessary Cookies), you may not be able to access all or parts of Maxim’s Website(s).
 You can find out more about cookies and how to manage them by visiting www.AboutCookies.org.

 Some internet browsers incorporate a “Do Not Track” feature that signals to websites you visit that you do not want to have your online activity tracked.
 Given that there is not a uniform way that browsers communicate the “Do Not Track” signal, our Websites do not currently interpret, respond to or alter its practices when it receives “Do Not Track” signals.

 You can understand which entities have currently enabled Cookies for your browser or mobile device and how to opt-out of some of those Cookies by accessing the Network Advertising Initiative’s website or the Digital Advertising Alliance’s website.
 For more information on mobile specific opt-out choices, visit the Network Advertising Initiative’s Mobile Choices website.

 Please note that these opt-out mechanisms are specific to the device or browser on which they are exercised.
 Therefore, you will need to opt out on every browser and device that you use.